 Besides that in the 3rd screenshot I spotted that the copied page seems to have the same UID as the original page which might be the origin of the behavior concerning page resolving.

-#3 Updated by Andreas Allacher over 6 years ago
+Updated by Andreas Allacher almost 9 years ago

 The UID is definitely correct later on (you can't even store a page with the same UID in the db as the UID is the only primary key) I might have refreshed too soon or something because I wanted to stop the copy process before the "issue" is not visible anymore.
 The issue still exists even if the UID was correct from what I remember.

-#5 Updated by Mathias Schreiber over 4 years ago
+Updated by Mathias Schreiber almost 7 years ago